22 Years Ago: Vince Gill Wins Five CMA Awards

-Gill’s other awards during the evening included Male Vocalist of the Year, Vocal Event of the Year (as part of George Jones‘ ‘I Don’t Need Your Rockin’ Chair’), Album of the Year and Song of the Year for ‘I Still Believe in You,’ which he also wrote.
+Gill’s other awards during the evening included Male Vocalist of the Year, Vocal Event of the Year (as part of George Jones‘ “I Don’t Need Your Rockin’ Chair”), Album of the Year and Song of the Year, the latter for “I Still Believe in You,” which he also wrote.

 The singer spent plenty of time on stage during the broadcast.
 In addition to taking home multiple awards, the Oklahoma native also co-hosted the ceremony with Clint Black.
 It was Gill’s second year hosting the CMA Awards, and he went on to host the event 10 more years, making him the longest concurrent host in the history of the show.